What are Callable Bonds?

 Callable Bonds Risk

 In this case, both issuer and investors may encounter certain risks.
-In the case of the issuer, the coupon or interest rates can be a little higher in the case of callable bonds, and also, if they call it early, they will pay the price higher than the par value.
-Callable bonds are favorable only when the interest rates reduce in the future, and the issuer can call the bonds if the interest rate increase in the future, then the issuer ends up paying higher interest to the investor than the non-callable bonds, and also they don’t enjoy any benefits since they won’t call the bonds considering the higher interest rate in the market.
+In the case of the issuer, the coupon or interest rates can be a little higher in the case of callable bonds, and also, if they call it early, they will pay a price higher than the par value.
+Callable bonds are favorable only when the interest rates reduce in the future.
+The issuer can call the bonds if the interest rate increase in the future, then the issuer ends up paying higher interest to the investor than the non-callable bonds, and also, they don’t enjoy any benefits since they won’t call the bonds considering the higher interest rate in the market.

-In the case of investors, if the bonds are called, then the investor may lose the interest income, and when they reinvest, they may fetch only lower interest rates which leads to lower interest income.
-Moreover, the reinvestment risk also applies with respect to the new bond’s price, where the price of the bond could be trading higher than the original callable bonds, and they may get lower income from a high investment.
+In the case of investors, if the bonds are called, the investor may lose the interest income, and when they reinvest, they may fetch only lower interest rates, leading to lower interest income.
+Moreover, the reinvestment risk also applies concerning the new bond’s price, where the bond price could be trading higher than the original callable bonds, and they may get lower income from a high investment.
 Therefore, it may not be suitable for investors who need stable and secured income.

 Benefits

-- Callable bonds pay higher interest to the investors as the issuer has the option to call the bond anytime they want.
+- Callable bonds pay higher interest to the investors as the issuer can call the bond anytime they want.

 - This debt instrument is more flexible to the issuer as they can call the bonds anytime, and also they can move to any lower interest rate instrument when the interest rate falls in the market.